kQkentai/project-work/index.md

 ---
-title: Welcome to my blog
+title: Welcome my friends, its my first time creating this, so lets begin!
 ---